 - You like buying and selling stocks to rebalance your portfolio.

 When you are considering robo-advisors, here are a few crucial factors you need to consider:

 - Fees: The goal is to make the most of your investment to make more money.
-Getting a low-fee product that helps you grow your wealth is the most important factor.
+The most important factor is getting a low-fee product that helps you grow your wealth.